Updated

 The three most common legal defenses to charges of violating NRS 205.060 are:

-- The defendant was falsely accused, and/or
+- You were falsely accused, and/or

 - The police committed misconduct

-5.1.
-The defendant had no intent to commit a felony or larceny
+You had no intent to commit a felony or larceny

 Example: Jan and Sam live next door to each other in a neighborhood where no one locks their doors.
 One day Jan enters Sam’s vacant home to return a phone charger Jan borrowed.
 Once inside, Jan notices a Rolex on Sam’s bed table.
 Jan takes it and leaves Sam’s house with it.

-In the above example, Jan did not commit burglary because she formed the intent to steal the Rolex after she already entered the house, not before.
+In the above example, Jan did not commit a burglary offense because she formed the intent to steal the Rolex after she already entered the house, not before.
 Instead, Jan would face just grand larceny charges for taking the Rolex without Sam’s permission.

 - eyewitnesses,